 As the Journal notes, Southern California experienced a similar spate of drilling-induced quakes during its own oil rush, in the 19th century.

 Now, we're not really talking about giant, earth-rending cataclysms here.
 Most of the seismic incidents at issue are extremely small.
 But the largest of the 62 probable quakes included in the survey, a 4.8 magnitude event in rural Fashing Texas that was felt some 47 miles away in San Antonio, was large enough to be of some concern.
-"If that had happened in an urban area there would have been severe damage,” Cliff Frohlich, one of the paper's lead researchers, told Fuel Fix
+"If that had happened in an urban area there would have been severe damage,” Cliff Frohlich, one of the paper's lead researchers, told Fuel Fix.

 That said, this report does seem like a bit of good news for the oil and gas industry.
 As Reuters reports today, plaintiffs in Arkansas have filed five separate lawsuits against drillers whose disposal wells triggered earthquakes.
 It's a bit harder to think of how you'd sue companies for the consequences of a plain old oil rush.